 ii.
 Membership Committee (5 minutes) - Gary Hopkins

 General Report: 40 Paying members at this time.
-They will start to call former members to ask for dues.
+Rick will start to call members to ask for dues.
 Richard: 4 members asked to be removed from the email list (left area, did not like what club has been doing).

 A discussion ensued concerning what DDC email lists members want to be on and how to assign current and new members to the current email lists/groups and whether the Progressive Business Exchange events should be on the DDC calendar.
 The DDC sponsors about 10 events/year for the Progressive Business Exchange.
 These events are supposed to be non-political.